Media coverage of the Gaza war: Wikipedia

 In October 2023, Slate reporter Stephen Harrison praised the English Wikipedia for its coverage of the war, noting that it "retains the seemingly traditional policy of requiring that most its information derive from reliable secondary sources such as newspapers, not primary sources like an individual's social media posts... this old-school rule—requiring vetting and publication from a traditional media outlet—seems to have shielded Wikipedia from some of the latest social media disinformation campaigns."

 The Hebrew Wikipedia has experienced edit wars over content related to the war.
 The Arabic Wikipedia has expressed solidarity with Palestinians, and briefly shut down in December 2023 for a day "in support of the residents of the Gaza Strip and in protest of the continuing attacks, while calling for an end to the war and the spread of peace."

-The World Jewish Congress stated in a March 2024 report that "The state of the articles dealing with the conflict is alarming in its lack of neutrality."
+Dr. Shlomit Aharoni Lir stated in a March 2024 report that "The state of the articles dealing with the conflict is alarming in its lack of neutrality."
 The English Wikipedia categorized the Anti-Defamation League as an unreliable source on the conflict in June 2024, drawing condemnation from the organization.